 Buy: Hair Removal Cream and Soothing Aftercare Lotion, £9.99, MyPure.

-"I tried Avon's facial hair removal cream and I can safely say I've finally found something that is gentle and effective!
+"I tried Avon's cream and I can safely say I've finally found something that is gentle and effective!
 It lasts about four to five weeks and then I re-apply.
 It's not expensive either."

 Avon's moisturising hair removal cream is fantastic for sensitive skin as it contains natural ingredients that won't cause irritation.
 Hooray!
 These include meadowfoam oil, which helps to lock in moisture to make your skin look smooth and rejuvinated.